Want to know more about Carpets? Want to know about delivery times?

 July 2014 Edited & customised by: Big Warehouse Sale

-Big Warehouse Sale offers a Price Matching service – this means if you find a carpet from another stockist that is cheaper than on our website, we will match their price, so you get the best deal.
+Big Warehouse Sale offers a Price Matching service – this means if you find a product from another comparable online retailer that is cheaper than on our website, we promise to do our best to match their price, so you get the best deal.

 The decision to buy new carpet is difficult – especially when buying on-line – so we offer a FREE SAMPLE service.
 This will allow you to physically touch and feel the carpet quality for yourself.